image-charts/documentation/docs/reference/chart-axis.md

+---
+meta_description: "Image-charts API propose to customize your graphics as for example with chart axis.
+This documentation shows you how to use the API url parameters to generate a chart."
+---
 <!-- axis styling (chxtc) is currently unsupported -->

 You can specify which axes to display on the chart, and give them custom labels and positions, ranges.